alieron/labyrinth/content/cs/cs2107/encryption.md

 $$
 D_{k}(E_{k}(x)) = x
 $$
-> The decryption function is the [inverse](/labyrinth/notes/math/math_fundementals/inverse_functions) of the encryption function
+> the decryption function is the [inverse](/labyrinth/notes/math/math_fundementals/inverse_functions) of the encryption function

 Secure
 - eavesdropper is unable to derive useful information about the plaintext or key, even if given the ciphertext